The perception of CBD, Cannabis, and Marijuana has been evolving rapidly over the last few years.

-Today, CBD is recognized for its therapeutic potential and is legally available in many parts of the world.
+Today, CBD is recognized for its therapeutic potential and is legal and a popular market in many parts of the world.

 The 2018 Farm Bill in the United States legalized the production of hemp, the plant from which CBD is most commonly extracted, paving the way for CBD to become widely available.

 The journey of CBD from an overlooked compound to a widely known therapeutic substance shows the growing understanding of cannabis and its potential.

 As research continues, we can only expect our knowledge and appreciation of CBD and its benefits to grow.

 There are several reasons why CBD has become a hot topic in wellness circles and beyond.

 Potential Health Benefits:

 People are talking about how CBD may have therapeutic benefits.